metacpan/metacpan-cpan-extracted/distros/F/FCGI-Buffer/README.md

 To temporarily prevent the use of server-side caches, for example whilst debugging before publishing a code change, set the NO\_CACHE environment variable to any non-zero value.
+This will also stop ETag being added to the header.
 If you get errors about Wide characters in print it means that you've forgotten to emit pure HTML on non-ascii characters.
 See [HTML::Entities](https://metacpan.org/pod/HTML%3A%3AEntities).